YunYunFan Garage Kit Guide

 Rest 5.png

-Finally re-mask the eye and spray everything with gx114.
+Finally, re-mask the eye and spray everything with gx114.

-if you find that you fucked up something, you can spray with gx100 again and recolor the things that you need with enamel, as is the case with the color of the mouth.
+If you find that you fucked up something, you can spray with gx100 again and recolor the things that you need with enamel, as is the case with the color of the mouth.

 Decals[edit]